 Of course, a story is nothing without good characters and Nier has plenty.
 Both main characters, 2B and 9S, are incredibly likeable.
 2B initially comes across as cold and fiercely dedicated to her mission.
 But a more caring side to her and a justification for her standoffish nature is explored in the latter stages to great effect.
 9S meanwhile is upbeat and insatiably curious and as you progress he ends up having one of the best developments arcs in recent memory.

 Alongside our two heroes, there are lots of fascinating robots to meet, both major and minor.
 There’s the pacifist machine Pascal, who leads a peaceful machine village to the bemusement of our heroes who are programmed to believe all machines are inherently evil.
 There’s also a murderous robotic opera singer whose backstory is more tragic than you’d expect, given that she kills androids and sticks them on crosses.
 There are so many intriguing characters to discover, some of which are completely hidden away and those who simply rampage through the story will miss them entirely.

 That’s why I’d strongly recommend tackling every side quest, though you’d still miss out on a few things the game never thinks to tell you.
-Hidden secrets are a big part of Nier, down to something as simple as never telling you that lightly stroking the trackpad does something – if you like cute things, do it.
+Hidden secrets are a big part of Nier, down to something as simple as never telling you that lightly stroking the trackpad does something.
 It strives to reward people who love exploring every nook of a game world, rather than just giving them a measly trophy for collecting 100 feathers that add nothing to the experience.